Notre Dame Fighting Irish football rivalries: Michigan

+In another rivalry with a bordering state school, Notre Dame and Michigan first played in 1887 in Notre Dame's introduction to football.
+The Wolverines proceeded to win the first eight contests before losing in 1909, the final game in the series until 1942, when the Wolverines defeated the Fighting Irish.

+On October 9, 1943, top-ranked Notre Dame defeated second-ranked Michigan in the first matchup of top teams since the institution of the AP Poll in 1936.
+The rivalry then froze at 11 games played until 1978, when it launched an evenly matched 15–15–1 run through 2014 (skipping only 1983–84, 1995–96, and 2000–01).

+In the aftermath of Notre Dame's 5 game ACC schedule and Michigan's expanded Big 10 schedule, the series was put on a three-year hiatus after the 2014 game, a 31–0 Notre Dame victory.
+The series resumed at ND in 2018 with the Irish winning 24–17.
+The following year Michigan routed the Irish 45–14 in Ann Arbor.

+The rivalry is heightened not only by location but also the two schools' competitive leadership atop the college football all-time winning percentage board, as well as its competition for the same type of student-athletes.
+Michigan leads the series 24–18–1.

 Michigan State

 Notre Dame also has a rivalry with Michigan State University that began in 1897.
 From 1959 to 2013 the Fighting Irish played Michigan State every year without interruption, except for a two-year hiatus in 1995 and 1996.
 The next scheduled game is in 2026.
-The 1966 Notre Dame vs. Michigan State football game is regarded as one of the Games of the Century and is still talked about to this day because of its ending - a 10–10 tie.
-Since polls began in 1936, this game marked the 10th matchup that paired the #1 team against the #2 team, with Notre Dame having been involved in five of these ten games up to that point.
+The 1966 Notre Dame vs. Michigan State football game is regarded as one of the Games of the Century and is still talked about to this day because of its ending – a 10–10 tie.
+Since polls began in 1936, this game marked the 10th matchup that paired the No. 1 team against the No. 2 team, with Notre Dame having been involved in five of these ten games up to that point.
 Notre Dame leads the series 48–28–1.

+Since 1949, the teams competed for the Megaphone Trophy, a trophy introduced by the Alumni Clubs of Notre Dame and Michigan State to be presented to the winner of the game.
+Notre Dame leads the Megaphone Trophy series 33–27–1.